2dv514/syllabus/examination/part_2/README.md

 Some meeting have pre-defined topics that should be prepared in advanced:

 * Meeting 1 - see Part 1.
 You should also decide on a project planing system (use the Github built-in?), how the group should work with VCS, how to report your time in the project and so on.
-* Meeting 2 - Present end motivate an image overview of the new infrastructure (which kind of servers, versions, software and so on)
+* Meeting 2 - Present and motivate an image overview of the new infrastructure (which kind of servers, versions, software and so on)
 * ...

 ## Remember